johnbejarano/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-Note, that I am computing both mean number steps for each five-minute interval which are shown in the plot, and also the median number of steps for each five-minute interval that I will use to impute values for missing data below.
+Note, that I am computing both the mean number of steps for each five-minute interval which are shown in the plot, and also the median number of steps for each five-minute interval that I will use to impute values for missing data below.

 The data indicate that the most active time in this individual's day (based on the mean number of steps during each five-minute interval) is mid-morning from about 8:00am until about 9:30am.
 This may be this individual's designated workout time, or there may be a day or two where there was an unusually large amount of activity at this time thus causing the mean to spike.
 There are other lesser but still notable peaks around mid-day, late afternoon, and evening time, potentially indicating activity around lunchtime, an evening commute, and dinnertime.
 The causes of these spikes are just speculation, but the data does recommend further inquiry into the individual's activity at these times.